luloxi/ECDSA-node/readme.md

 **Usage made easy by:**

-- Allows to select between wallets with easy names for sender and recipient
+- Allowing to select between wallets with easy names for sender and recipient
-- Updates balances for both sender and recipient instantly
+- Updating balances for both sender and recipient after a transfer
-- Signing and complicated stuff happens behind scenes
+- Set up and go, signing and complex stuff happens behind scenes

 ## Filesystem